-My husband and I talk and we look back at our lives and our past and we wish we could go back and do things different.
+My husband and I talk, and as we look back at our lives and our past, we wish we could go back and do things different.
 Oh how we wish we could, but we can’t.
 All we can do is forget what lies behind and press forward to what lies ahead.

 Your challenge today is to do that.
 To press forward.
 God has not called us to live in the past, but He has called us to a future and a hope.

 For I know the plans that I have for you,’ declares the LORD,